evansbenj/2024_BIO722/2_Lecture_2_reference_genomes_and_read_mapping.md

 ## Mapping the data to the reference genome

-Please make a directory called `bam_files` and enter this directory.
+Please exit the `Reference_Genome` directory, make a new directory called `bam_files`, and enter this directory.

 Now we can align the data from each individual to the reference genome using [`bwa`](https://bio-bwa.sourceforge.net/).